-The IETF has been addressing numerous issues surrounding how to handle unwanted and, depending on the jurisdiction, illegal calls [RFC5039].
+Expires January 24, 2019 This document is subject to BCP 78 and the IETF Trust's Legal Provisions Relating to IETF Documents (https://trustee.ietf.org/license-info) in effect on the date of publication of this document.
+Please review these documents carefully, as they describe your rights and restrictions with respect to this document.
+Code Components extracted from this document must include Simplified BSD License text as described in Section 4.e of the Trust Legal Provisions and are provided without warranty as described in the Simplified BSD License.
+1. Introduction The IETF has been addressing numerous issues surrounding how to handle unwanted and, depending on the jurisdiction, illegal calls [RFC5039].
 Technologies such as STIR [RFC7340] and SHAKEN [SHAKEN] address cryptographic signing and attestation, respectively, of signaling to ensure the integrity and authenticity of the asserted identity.

-This document describes a new SIP response code, 608, which allows calling parties to learn their call was rejected by an intermediary.
-As will be described below, we need a distinct indicator to differentiate between a user rejection and an intermediary's rejection of a call.
-In many jurisdictions, some calls, even if unwanted by the user, may not be blocked unless there is an explicit user request.
+This document describes a new SIP response code, 608, which allows calling parties to learn an intermediary rejected their call.
+As described below, we need a distinct indicator to differentiate between a user rejection and an intermediary's rejection of a call.
+In some jurisdictions, calls, even if unwanted by the user, may not be blocked unless there is an explicit user request.
 Moreover, users may misidentify the nature of a caller.
 For example, a legitimate caller may call a user who finds the call to be unwanted.
 However, instead of marking the call as unwanted, the user may mark the call as illegal.
 With that information, an analytics engine may determine that all calls from that source should be blocked.
-However, in many jurisdictions blocking calls from that source from other users may not be legal.
+However, in some jurisdictions blocking calls from that source for other users may not be legal.
 Likewise, one can envision jurisdictions that allow an operator to block such calls, but only if there is a remediation mechanism in place to address false positives.

-Today, some call blocking services may return responses such as 604 (Does Not Exist Anywhere).
+Some call blocking services may return responses such as 604 (Does Not Exist Anywhere).
 This might be a strategy to attempt to get a destination's address removed from a calling database.
-However, other network elements might interpret this to mean the user truly does not exist and result in the user not being able to receive calls.
+However, other network elements might interpret this to mean the user truly does not exist and result in the user not being able to receive calls from anyone, even if wanted.
 As well, in many jurisdictions, providing false signaling is illegal.